 Potential critical quality attributes for each block copolymer micelle product should be identified and used to evaluate consistency as discussed in section 3.1.
 Consistency of the quality attributes should be confirmed between the products used for non-clinical studies and those for first-in-human studies, and test procedures should be established before commencement of first-in-human studies.
-If the manufacturing process used to prepare block copolymer micelle product for non-clinical studies is changed before first-in-human studies.
+If the manufacturing process used to prepare block copolymer micelle product for non-clinical studies is changed before first-in-human studies comparability should be demonstrated or otherwise justified.

-Stability data that ensure the block copolymer micelle stability throughout the first-inhuman studies are required.
+Stability data that ensure the block copolymer micelle stability throughout the first-in-human studies are required.